Lab-Brat/labbrat.net/content/blog/pebbles_bot.md

 	IdentityFile /vagrant/vagrant_key
 ```

-then run `/mode` and switch to `Remote` mode.
+Use `/mode` to switch to `Remote` mode, then call `/login` to establish a
+SSH session with the remote host.
+It is only necessary to supply a hostname
+becuase user, port and the key file are all defined in `~/.ssh/config`.

-After a SSH connection is established, commands can be run using `/run` command.
+After a SSH connection is established, simply use `/run` command again.
+Since
+Pebbles is now in `Remote` mode commands will be executed on the remote machine.

 ![Pebbles: Run Commands Locally](/img/lb_pebbles_runrem.png)

+After finishing all tasks on the server it's considered a good practice to
+terminate unnecessary SSH sessions, this can be done with `/logout` command.